AkbasLab/scenic-sumo-most/README.md

 # Scenic-Sumo
-This is a developmental version of SUMO Traffic Simulator interface for Scenic 2.0.0.
+This is a developmental version of SUMO Traffic Simulator interface for Scenic 2.0.0.<br>
-Please cite the following IEEE MOST 2023 paper if you use the code:
+Please cite the following IEEE MOST 2023 paper if you use the code:<br>
 Q. Goss and M. I. Akbas.
 "Integration of Formal Specification and Traffic Simulation for Scenario-Based Validation ."
 In the IEEE International Conference on Mobility: Operations, Services, and Technologies (IEEE MOST), May, 2023.

 ---